frankmaina/Django-Server-UI/README.md

 </div>
 # Django Server UI

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.
-It aims to provide a User Interface to most common Django appliaction development procedures such as running the server.
+This is a minimal application based on  [Electron](http://electron.atom.io/).
+It aims to provide a User Interface to most common of actions in Django appliaction development such as running the server.

 ## To Use